1998 WNBA Championship: Game 1

 Jennifer Gillom's basket in the lane with 8.9 seconds left gave the Phoenix Mercury a 54–51 victory over the Houston Comets in Game 1 of the WNBA Finals.

 Gillom, who helped set up her go-ahead shot by blocking a shot by Houston's Kim Perrot on the previous possession, finished with 15 points on just 5-of-20 shooting.
 She also grabbed 10 rebounds.

-The Mercury, who finished eight games behind the Comets in the Western Conference, can win the title with a victory at Houston on Saturday.
-Phoenix handed Houston its fourth loss all season (another also from Phoenix in the regular season).
+The Mercury, who finished eight games behind the Comets in the Western Conference, could now win the title with a victory at Houston on Game Two.
+Phoenix handed Houston its fourth loss all season (another also being against Phoenix in the regular season).

 League MVP Cynthia Cooper was a one-woman show for the Comets, finishing with 29 points.
 The rest of the team—which includes first-team All-WNBA choices Sheryl Swoopes and Tina Thompson—managed to hit just 10-of-41 shots.